 Lying about your address isn’t a big deal, particularly if you’re moving soon, and aren’t trying to score a relocation package.
 Fabricating your address to gain access to employment opportunities limited to certain geographic areas, however, may turn out to be a bigger issue — especially if you don’t plan on moving to that area — since organizations may be firm about hiring from within a certain location, and may not accommodate an employee in a different locale.

-What to do if you lied
+What to do if you lied on your resume

 Update your resume